The grand scheme of things

 As an auditor, I often review these types of contracts for clients and help them recover funds when necessary.
 In this column, I’ll describe the process I use to reverse engineer cash flow and identify misspent or misappropriated dollars.

-The audit that sparked the process I now use to recover these funds occurred a few years ago.
+I remember a single audit that sparked the process I now use to recover these funds.
 In this contract audit, everything looked fine on the surface.
 The hours matched.
 Staff delivered services with supporting time records.
 But something wasn’t adding up.
 A quick calculation revealed that the recipient’s profit percentage for the fiscal year was higher than anticipated.
 When I dug into the funding trail, it became clear: Money was received under the contract but not spent as intended.
 At first glance, total staff work hours appeared to fulfill contractual requirements for payroll funding.
 Upon closer examination, however, an unusually high number of hours in their staff time sheet records were coded to training and administrative pay codes, raising a red flag.

 I explored further and found that ineligible pay codes — training time and ineligible meeting hours — had been inappropriately charged to contracts to compensate for a shortfall in genuine service delivery.
 Instead of hiring sufficient staff to meet service demands, the entity inflated reported hours, resulting in noncompliance with the contract terms and requiring a significant recovery of funds.